aaliyahali/IS477-FinalProject/ProjectPlan.md

 | **4** | Perform regression and association analyses; interpret key predictors. | Module 5 |
 | **5** | Evaluate models, visualize results with maps and dashboards. | Module 6–7 |
 | **6** | Write up ethical reflection, finalize a report, and present findings. | Module 8–9 |

 ---
+## Constraints and Gaps

+In terms of constraints, with the current shutdown of the Federal government, there may be delays in the updates to federally maintained data sources (such as the US Census data).
+As a result, certain datasets could have reduced accuracy or limited generalizability during this period.
+Also, integrating the location data with the Medical Examiner’s data may be challenging – or may have certain constraints – depending on what location data the Medical Examiner’s data lists (zip codes, lat/long) is the most available.

+In terms of gaps, our team has limited prior experience with spatial modeling.
+We anticipate needing additional guidance in developing and interpreting geographic visualizations within Python to ensure that our mapping outputs are both accurate and meaningful.

+---